 The BSI ECR run a programme of events and activities through the year including pub quizzes, symposia, competitions and seminars.
 For upcoming events please see below.

-Summer Symposium: Provides an opportunity for ECRs working in research into physical biology to get together and to share their research.
-This year’s symposium will be held in September and will be virtual.
+Biophysics Symposium: Provides an opportunity for ECRs working in research into interdisciplinary biosciences research to get together and to share their research.
+Our next symposium will be held in January 2023 and will be in person at University College and is free to attend.
 Find out more here.

 The 2021 Thesis Prize will be awarded to Lucas Rudden (Department of Physics).
 His thesis “The Impact of Dynamics in Protein Assembly” was selected by a panel of BSI members after being nominated by his PhD supervisor Matteo Degiacomi (Department of Physics).
 Lucas, was Matteo’s first Phd student and he said that he has shown “extraordinary levels of creativity, independence and dedication” and added that he will be sad to see him leave.
 Lucas will move onto a PDRA with Prof. Patrick Barth at the Swiss Federal Institute of Technology of Lausanne, Switzerland in May 2021.

 There will be a short talk on Lucas’s research later in the year.
 This will be announced soon on the BSI Event pages and through the twitter handle @Durham_BSI.

 Earlier in the year we laid down a Twitter Haiku challenge - can you write down the most important part of your research as a haiku?
 We wanted to make people think about the main message of their work, to capture the essence of their research.
 We were blown away by the responses from the budding poets and from the judges: poet Dr Katharine Goda, Prof. Tom McLeish FRS (University of York), Prof Masao Imaseki (Durham University).